 It probably goes without saying that there are no beaches within the Blue Mountains region.
 If you're looking forward to a day of sunning and swimming, your best bet is to head east where the beaches are secluded and the surf is calm.

-You'll discover several beaches to consider visiting, though all of them are found in neighboring areas.
-You can click on each beach name for more detail concerning that section of the coast.
+You will discover a large selection of beaches to choose from, though they are all found in neighboring areas.
+Just click on each beach name for a detailed article concerning that part of the coast.

 Orange Bay Beach West: There are two bays in Jamaica named Orange Bay.
 This one is in Negril near a crowding of resort properties, and the other -- Orange Bay Beach --- is in a little town of the same name.